Prathyusha-konda/SpectMHC-v2/README.md

-input fasta   | input protein data in fasta format binding cutoff| cutoff to be used (rank for netmhc 4.0/pan, binding affinity for 3.4) allele        | MHC allele to predict number_of_split_files | only works if -s is selected. enter a numeric value, such that every split file has between 1000-2000 sequences.
+input fasta   | input protein data in fasta format binding cutoff| cutoff to be used (rank for netmhc 4.0/pan, binding affinity for 3.4) allele        | MHC allele to predict length_of_peptide     | Length of peptides to predict, if multiple, please seperate by ','.
+Ex: 8 or 8,9,10 number_of_split_files | only works if -s is selected. enter a numeric value, such that every split file has between 1000-2000 sequences.
 Insert 0 if not using this.

 ### Optional arguments: